AmiJoba22/RateMD-Datapipe/README.md

 -	Per specialty
 -	Per state

-This will be conducted to determine which county, state, and zip code have the lowest doctor ratings.
+This will be conducted to determine which state, city, and zip code have the lowest doctor ratings.

 ## Functional Requirements